Get News & Updates Directly To Your Inbox

 Delicious recipes, helpful cooking and nutrition tips.
 Find food preparation videos and "ask the dietitian!"

 Find A Doctor Or Hospital In Your Network.

-We have some holly jolly news for you: there are simple steps you can take to minimize the amount of stress you feel this year.
-Try these five ways to beat holiday stress:
+By taking some simple steps you can minimize the amount of stress you feel this year.
+Here are five ways you can beat holiday stress:

 File is in portable document format (PDF).
 To view this file, you may need to install a PDF reader program.
 Most PDF readers are a free download.
 One option is Adobe® Reader® which has a built-in screen reader.
 Other Adobe accessibility tools and information can be downloaded at http://access.adobe.com.